 Czar Vargo is a walking Crowning Moment of Awesome.
-His greatest, however, is undoubtedly when he managed to conquer the entire worldnote without taking a single life.
-In the wake of WW1, he moved his zeppelins over the world and announced he was now in-charge by "Right of Superior Knowledge."
+His greatest, however, is undoubtedly when he managed to conquer the entire worldnote Okay, for about ten minutes without taking a single life.
+In the wake of World War I, he moved his zeppelins over the world and announced he was now in-charge by "Right of Superior Knowledge."
 The Technocracy didn't manage to defeat him, he voluntarily retreated when he realized he'd have to kill them in order to stop them.

-- EVERYONE gets one at the end of the first Ascension scenario, after Voormas is defeated.
+EVERYONE gets one at the end of the first Ascension scenario, after Voormas is defeated.
 Traditionals return hope and magic to the world.
 Technocrats go to a land of endless, perfect order.
 Marauders each go to their own personal reality that lives or dies on its own merits.
-Even the fricken Nephandi (who shockingly, helped the Traditions, Technocrats and Marauders in the fight) are consigned to the 'hells of their dreams', to be tortured for all eternity in the way suited most perfectly for them, what they always wanted.
+Even the friggin' Nephandi (who, shockingly, helped the Traditions, Technocrats and Marauders in the fight) are consigned to the 'hells of their dreams', to be tortured for all eternity in the way suited most perfectly for them, what they always wanted.
 In a game where philosophical differences mean the difference between life and death, it's nice to see everyone, even the Nephandi, get the perfect world that they always wanted and fought for.